facebook/create-react-app/packages/react-scripts/template/README.md

 variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`, in addition to `process.env.NODE_ENV`.

+>Note: Changing any environment variables will require you to restart the development server if it is running.

 These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.